Individual Therapy

 Our primary therapists work in one-on-one sessions to identify specific issues.
 Moreover, to explore feelings, work through challenges, and set goals that ultimately lead to healing.

-individual therapy programIt is through these individual therapy sessions that clients can understand the meaning and extent of their eating disorder behavior.
-One of the primary goals of these sessions is to develop skills and techniques.
-They may also address an individual’s issues with self-image, problematic thinking, and behavior change.
+It is through these individual therapy sessions that clients can understand the meaning and extent of their eating disorder behavior.
+One of the primary goals of these sessions is to develop skills and techniques to replace destructive eating disorder behaviors.
+These sessions may also address an individual’s issues with self-image, problematic thinking, and behavior change.

 Individual Therapy Services

-Acceptance and Commitment Therapy (ACT): A therapy that addresses psychological distress.
-This is an attempt or desire to suppress negative internal experiences, such as emotions, thoughts, or bodily sensations.
+Acceptance and Commitment Therapy (ACT): A therapy that addresses faulty methods of coping with psychological distress.
+These faulty methods are developed as an attempt to suppress negative internal experiences, such as emotions, thoughts, or bodily sensations.
+ACT is designed to help clients learn how to effectively cope with these negative internal experiences.
 These therapy sessions can help a client in achieving greater clarity of personal values and belief, then acting upon them and finding purpose and meaning in their life.

 Dialectical Behavioral Therapy (DBT): A type of psychotherapy that helps better connect cognitive and behavioral therapies.
-This is a way to learn and adapt healthier methods of coping with painful emotions through acceptance and change.
+This is a way to learn and adapt healthier methods of coping with painful emotions through radical acceptance and change.
 The essence of DBT is founded on four skill sets intended to assist in improving coping skills: increasing self-awareness, how to regulate self-defeating thoughts, correct black-or-white thinking, and how to manage conflict and stress better.